Platinumb Heart

 Platinumb Heart is the name of two albums by South African singer Msaki, both released on November 19, 2021.

 Open

-Platinumb Heart Open was produced by Neo Muyanga and Msaki, except for Track 3, which was produced by TRESOR and Batundi.
+Platinumb Heart Open was produced by Neo Muyanga and Msaki, except for track 3, which was produced by TRESOR and Batundi.

 Track listing

 Beating

-Platinumb Heart Beating focuses on Electronic music mixed with Amapiano elements.
+Platinumb Heart Beating focuses on electronic music mixed with Afro house, and Afro tech elements.
 Unlike Open, the album features various producers like Sun-El Musician, Kabza De Small and Black Coffee.